regar007/ScalaSparkFunctionalPrograming/README.md

 > Fixed point : finding a fixed points of a function. example like squre root and factorial

 > Classes in scala and methods and exception handling

+## Week 4
+> Class Hierarchies using Rational Number operations

+> Polymorphism using binary tree and list operations